Uncle Nearest Whiskey Reviews Header

 Uncle Nearest Whiskey Photo

-As a final take away from my experience with the Uncle Nearest brand, their team, and Fawn herself, I have to say that the thing that impressed me the most was their complete transparency and honest answers to every single question I asked.
+As a final takeaway from my experience with the Uncle Nearest brand, their team, and Fawn herself, I have to say that the thing that impressed me the most was their complete transparency and honest answers to every single question I asked.
 They are not hiding the fact that their product has been sourced while they are currently laying down their own barrels as they’ve been contract distilling off site while their distillery gets built.
 They have been up front about their entire process and don’t have anything to hide.
 It’s refreshing to see when so many new brands seem to create a story and hope the public buys in.
 No matter what, this brand deserves a try based on what they are doing for the local community alone.

 • DISTILLER: Produced by Uncle Nearest.
 Currently using sourced whiskey from an undisclosed distillery – rumored to be from George Dickel & Co.